 In 1916, Ball successfully isolated the fatty acid compounds from the oil (now known to be the antimicrobial hydnocarpic acid) and made the first preparation of a water-soluble, injectable form of chaulmoogra oil.
 The treatment was used globally for 30 years.

 Ball died when she was 24 years old, just one year after her discovery.
 The President of the University of Hawaii, Arthur Dean, “continued her studies” and claimed he had made the discovery himself and even went on to call it the “Dean Method.”
 In 2000, almost a century after Ball’s discovery, the University of Hawaii officially, and finally, recognized Ball for her groundbreaking discovery.

 Dr. Jane Cooke Wright, Physician and Cancer Researcher

 Dr. Jane Cooke Wright was a physician and cancer researcher who defied both gender and racial barriers in a profession long dominated by white men.
 She dedicated her career to the advancement of cancer treatment and helped make chemotherapy a viable treatment option.

-Together, Jane and her father were one of the first groups of researchers to to discover the use of nitrogen-mustard as a treatment for cancer that led to remissions in patients with several major cancer types.
+Together, Jane and her father were among the first groups of researchers to discover the use of nitrogen-mustard as a treatment for cancer that led to remissions in patients with several major cancer types.
 Before this, many blood cancers were seen as incurable.
 When her father died in 1952, She took over as director of the Harlem Hospital Cancer Research Foundation.

-Her contributions to the research of chemotherapy have helped to change the face of medicine and continue to be used to this day.
+Her contributions to chemotherapy research have helped to change the face of medicine and continue to be used to this day.

 Rebecca Lee Crumpler, Physician and Author